CRoduner/BA/README.txt

-This is the start of my bachelor thesis!
+This is the start of my bachel0r thesis!
 Tatatataaa Copyright by @panmari